-- (a) The dispute resolution process is outlined in Sub-section (g) below(g)below.
+(a) The dispute resolution process is outlined in Sub-section (g) below(g) below.
 The emphasis of the dispute resolution process is collaborative resolution at the municipal level prior to an appeal to the Municipal Government Board.
-This mediation process is based on an assumption that the two parties have significant differences of opinion and that thirdparty assistance is necessary to help resolve the dispute. - (b) A principle of dispute resolution is consideration of the rights of Landowners who may be the object of an intermunicipal dispute.
-Thus, throughout the various processes and procedures outlined herein, it is important that both municipalities, as well as all parties engaged to resolve intermunicipal disputes, are mindful of and respect the rights of the private interests involved.
+This mediation process is based on an assumption that the two parties have significant differences of opinion and that third-party assistance is necessary to help resolve the dispute.